-Ikea has reportedly bought TaskRabbit
+Ikea has bought TaskRabbit

 Stilform’s Kosmos pen is a polished titanium delight

-TaskRabbit, the on-demand platform for hiring people to do everything from build furniture to stand in line for you at the Apple Store, has sold itself to Ikea, Recode reports.
+TaskRabbit, the on-demand platform for hiring people to do everything from build furniture to stand in line for you at the Apple Store, has sold itself to Ikea, Recode first reported.
+Ikea has since confirmed the acquisition, saying the plan is for the furniture retailer to acquire 100 percent of the shares in TaskRabbit but that TaskRabbit will continue to operate independently.

-TaskRabbit has previously raised $38 million from investors like Founders Fund, First Round, Floodgate and others.
-Financial terms of the deal are unknown, but the plan is for TaskRabbit to operate as an independent subsidiary within Ikea, according to Recode.
-That means TaskRabbit CEO Stacy Brown-Philpot (pictured above) and her staff would remain on board.
+That means TaskRabbit CEO Stacy Brown-Philpot (pictured above) and her staff will remain on board and continue to fulfill their partnerships with other retailers.
 Back in April, word on the street was that TaskRabbit was looking to sell itself to a strategic buyer.
 It looks like that buyer ended up being Ikea.

+“With IKEA Group ownership, TaskRabbit could realize even greater opportunities; increasing earning potential of Taskers and connecting consumers to a wide range of affordable services,” Philpot said in a press release.

+Financial terms of the deal are unknown, but TaskRabbit has previously raised $38 million from investors like Founders Fund, First Round, Floodgate and others.

 This acquisition makes a lot of sense, given that Ikea furniture, in my experience, is hard to put together and can require help from an able-bodied person via TaskRabbit.
 Last December, Ikea partnered with TaskRabbit to have the on-demand handyperson startup become its official furniture assembler in London.